gunjanupadhyayy/firstrepo/README.md

-# firstrepo
+# Practice

-This is my first ever repository.
+this is the first repository

+## Initial commit

+readme file